charlielee/boats-animator/docs/features/main-window.md

 ![Undo last frame](../img/undo-last-frame.png)

-Select this to remove the last frame in the frame-reel and delete it permanently from the hard-drive.
+Select this to remove the last frame in the frame reel and delete it permanently from the hard-drive.
 After selecting this a confirm dialogue with "Are you sure you want to delete the last frame captured?" is displayed.

-## Frame-reel
+## Frame reel
 ![Frame reel](../img/frame-reel.png)

-The frame-reel area displays thumbnails of all of the frames that have been captured.
-To preview a particular frame in the preview area simply select it from the frame-reel.
-The current frame being previewed will have a white outline around it in the frame-reel and playback will begin from this frame.
+The frame reel area displays thumbnails of all of the frames that have been captured.
+To preview a particular frame in the preview area simply select it from the frame reel.
+The current frame being previewed will have a white outline around it in the frame reel and playback will begin from this frame.

 ### Live-view button
-On the far right of the frame-reel is the live-view button.
+On the far right of the frame reel is the live-view button.
 After previewing captured frames, select this to return to [capture mode](#capture-mode).
 In capture mode this button has a white outline around it.

 ## Preview options
 ![Preview options](../img/preview-options.png)